jeremyckahn/shifty/README.md

   * `shifty.css_units.js`: CSS Unit strings ("px", "em", "%", etc.), so you can tween DOM elements.
   * `shifty.queue.js`: Queuing up tweens that execute sequentially.

-There is also a file called `shifty.formulas.js` that contains a bunch of ready-to-use easing formulas.
+There is also a file called `shifty.formulas.js` that contains a bunch of ready-to-use easing formulas, adapted from [Scripty2](https://github.com/madrobby/scripty2) and [Robert Penner](http://robertpenner.com/).

 Using Shifty
 ---

 If you just want raw tweening functionality, all you need is `shifty.core.js`.
 This is in the `src` directory.
 Just drop that in your page, and you are ready to go.
 To use any Shifty extensions or additions, simply load them after `shifty.core.js`.

+Shifty, with all extensions come prepackaged in `shifty.js` in the root of the project directory, and also minified in the `builds` directory as `shifty.min.js`.

 API
 ===